 §2 General conditions

-2. Goods transfer place has to be in the territory of the Republic of Poland.
+- Goods transfer place must be in the territory of the Republic of Poland.

 §3 Conclusion of the contract and implementation

-13. Execution of the Customer's order may be dependent on making a payment of entirety or part of value of the order or obtainment of a trade credit limit at least with value of the order or the Seller's consent to send the order on delivery (payable on delivery).
+- Execution of the Customer's order may be dependent on making a payment in its entirety or part of value of the order or obtainment of a trade credit limit at least with value of the order or the Seller's consent to send the order on delivery (payable on delivery).

-14. The subject of the contract shall be sent within a time-limit stipulated in a product card, and with regard to orders consisting of many products within the longest time-limit of time-limits set out in product cards.
-The time-limit shall run from a moment of executing an order.
+- The subject of the contract shall be sent within a time-limit stipulated in a product card, and with regard to orders consisting of many products within the longest time-limit of time-limits set out in product cards.
+The time-limit shall run from the moment of executing an order.

 §4 Right to withdraw from the contract